Nisser111/team-management-app/backend/README.md

 ### Description

 This endpoint allows the creation of a new employee in the system.
 It validates the provided details such as name, email, phone, hire date, role, and team ID before ersisting the employee in the database.
 The email must be unique.
+A message is sent to the provided email with information about adding an employee to the team

 ---